JIGSAW - PSHE & RSE

 Relationships and Sex Education (RSE)

-is now a statutory component of the curriculum, becoming a legal requirement from September 2020.
+is a statutory component of the curriculum, becoming a legal requirement for all schools from September 2020.

 Sex Education includes the vocabulary and processes and changes associated with mammalian reproduction, which is taught in science.